 If you’re training for a marathon, half marathon, or 5K, you’ve most likely encountered a few aches and pains along the way.
 Most of this is relatively normal, as you push your body out of its comfort zone.
 However, there are certain injuries that can put a wrinkle in your training.
-Vonda Wright, MD, an orthopaedic surgeon at the UPMC Center for Sports Medicine, talks about IT band syndrome, a common yet often-painful condition that affects runners.
+Learn about IT band syndrome, a common yet often-painful condition that affects runners.

 IT Band Anatomy

 The iliotibial (IT) band is a tight band of tissue that connects the butt muscles to the knee.
 When it’s too tight, it can literally cause friction either at the top of your hip or down by your knee.
 Overuse of this group of muscles can often lead to IT band syndrome, which is sometimes referred to as hip bursitis.
-Patients will often come into the Center for Sports Medicine saying that their hip hurts, but when they point to where it hurts it’s directly on the side of their leg.
+Patients will often stay their hip hurts, but when they point to where it hurts it’s directly on the side of their leg.

 Symptoms of IT Band Syndrome